 Plus, the tissue paper can be repurposed for gift bags, or it can be used again next year!

 One of the biggest problems with Easter egg hunts is that some children will find more eggs than others, and that always ends in tears.

 In our home, we assign different color egg for each child.
 If they find an egg that isn’t their color, they just move along and keep searching.
 It allows us to hide the younger children’s eggs in easier spots without the older children taking them all first.

-Divide the labor (and locations).
+Divide the labor (and locations)

 We usually have the kids hide eggs for each other!
 We divide up the house into zones, and let a few kids hide eggs in each zone for other kids.

-We only have to help the younger kids hide eggs for the older kids……and make sure the older kids aren’t hiding the eggs in spots that are too difficult for the younger kids.
+The great part is that we only have to help the younger kids hide eggs for the older kids……and make sure the older kids aren’t hiding the eggs in spots that are too difficult for the younger kids.